nrathbone-turing/hero-league-hub/README.md

 - Backend tests live in `backend/tests/` and use fixtures defined in `conftest.py`
 - Frontend tests live in `frontend/src/__tests__/` and rely on:
   - `setupTests.js` for global Vitest/RTL config
-  - `test-utils.jsx` for router and AuthContext rendering helpers
+  - `test-utils.jsx` for router + AuthContext rendering helpers
-- Backend tests connect to a dedicated Postgres test database via Docker (`heroleague_test`)
+- Backend tests connect to the Docker-managed Postgres test DB (`heroleague_test`)

 ---